Emerson1337/obs-browser-preview/readme.md

 A good next step for this project is:

-[ ] Make this app an OBS manager to run remotely to perform actions from anywhere.
+[ ] Make this app as an OBS manager to run remotely to perform actions from anywhere.

 # **Technologies used**